JacksonnF/AnnealingPumpingMonitorVer2/README.md

 The user is given the option to backup the datalog.csv file or just delete it with no backup.
 This choice is then followed by two confirmation messages to ensure that the file is not deleted unintentionally.

+#### Edit Sample Rate

+Allows you to control how often data is saved to the datalog.csv file.

 ## Troubleshooting

 ### Find the Source of the Error